 There is also cpdf and the GUI version Densify.

-Commercial online PDF tool smallpdf claims to do this.
+Commercial online PDF tool smallpdf claims to shrink PDFs also.
 (USD12/month with free trial.)

 OCRMyPDF makes a scanned PDF possibly-searchable and also optimizes the size, optionally aggressively.
 This will not downsample, but it will get better monochrome compression than normal.